 Contemporary Art covers the period from 1970 to present.
 Undergraduate and graduate courses explore the legacies of Minimalism and Conceptual Art on a range of global contemporary art movements, such as site-specific art, earth and land art, institutional critique, body and performance art, public art, video art, relational art, digital art, and bio-art.
 Each of these interdisciplinary practices examines the incorporation of the viewer into the understanding and experience of the artwork, the process of art-making as event, the artist as producer and/or curator, while forging relationships between current art and critical theory.

-The department’s film offerings cover the development of cinema from the late 19th century to the contemporary moment.
+The department’s film studies offerings cover the development of cinema from the late 19th century to the contemporary moment.
 Film history surveys examine the development and flowering of film as a narrative and aesthetic form, with consideration of cultural, social, political, technological and economic determinants.
 Study spans from pre-cinema and early photography, experimentation and innovation across the world in the cinema’s earliest years; the consolidation of film as an international medium and entertainment industry; movements such as Soviet intellectual montage, German expressionism, Surrealism in the 1920s and 30s, French Poetic Realism and Italian Neorealism; the arrival of sound; pre- and post-war Hollywood, international art cinemas and European new waves, avant-garde and new documentary forms, ‘Third Cinemas,’ American indie films, New Chinese cinemas, Middle Eastern cinema, the development of a global film culture, digital cinema, and the impact of world politics, revolutionary movements, aesthetic schools, and social and cultural changes on the content and contexts of films.
 We consider a variety of forms and styles of film: commercial, avant-garde, experimental, documentary, analog and digital.
 Additional courses are offered on film genres, film aesthetics, film analysis, as well as graduate courses on topics in film theory and history.

 Precolumbian, African, and Oceanic